 Rep. Vandana Slatter is a capable legislator with an eye on the future and a keen understanding of the complex nature of thorny public-policy issues.
 Among them: transportation, public safety, workforce readiness and health.

 Since her 2017 appointment and subsequent election representing the 48th Legislative District, the Bellevue Democrat has been a thoughtful and consistent public servant.
-In the Aug.
-4 primary, voters should return her to Olympia to continue the work in Position 1.
+In the Nov.
+3 general election, voters should return her to Olympia to continue the work in Position 1.

 Slatter, who is co-chair of the House of Representative’s Science, Technology and Innovation Caucus, has two decades’ experience as a clinical scientist.
 She is an effective legislator comfortable working where policy areas intersect.